brainvisa/anatomist-free/sphinxman/anatomist_manual1.rst

 * double-clicking on a window in the list will make the corresponding window to get displayed on top, and to un-iconify if it was iconified or hidden.

+Another way of organizing windows is to use `windows blocks`_.

 Windows types
 -------------